KevinGastelum/MyQuantsFinance/README.md

 4. **High-Frequency Trading** (HFT) - Executes numerous trades daily to capture small price movements ⚡.
 5. **Market Making** - Provides market liquidity, profiting by looking at the Order book and seeing bid-ask spread to see where price is likely to gravitate to ↔️.

-# Profitable Quant Strategy including results
+# Profitable Quant Strategy results

 Comparing my results vs Simply holding S&P500